btbd/mmultiplayer/README.md

 - `/rec pause <index>` pauses the playing recording at `<index>`.
 Use `/rec pause all` to pause all playing recordings.
 - `/rec unpause <index>` unpauses the playing recording at `<index>`.
 Use `/rec unpause all` to unpause all recordings.
 - `/rec delete <index>` deletes the recording at `<index>`.
 Use `/rec delete all` to delete all recordings.

+#### Dolly Camera Commands

+- `/dolly add <frame>` adds a dolly camera marker at your current position and rotation at `<frame>`.
+- `/dolly add` adds a dolly camera marker at your current position and rotation at the frame of the current recording.
+- `/dolly play` plays the dolly camera.
+- `/dolly reset` resets the dolly camera and all markers.
+- `/dolly show` shows the dolly path (on by default).
+- `/dolly hide` hides the dolly path.

 ## UI Info